ixpsych29/ixpsych29/README.md

 <div align="center" width="100%">

 I'm a current Software Engineering undergraduate student looking for an opportunity to put my skills to good use and make a difference.
-My experience covers web development and full-stack web development in Java, JavaScript, HTML, CSS, and Angular Js.
+My experience covers web development and full-stack web development in Java, JavaScript, HTML, CSS, and React Js.
-I'm learning the Mean/Mern stack in order to advance my skills in the field of cutting-edge technology.
+I'm learning the MERN stack in order to advance my skills in the field of cutting-edge technology.
 I'm always looking for new ways to improve myself.
 I'm here to do Full-Stack Web development for you on your business.

 [![Linkedin Badge](https://img.shields.io/badge/Abdullah-30302f?style=flat&logo=linkedin)](https://www.linkedin.com/in/iamabdullahrafique/)
 [![Gmail Badge](https://img.shields.io/badge/abdullahbinrafique945@gmail.com-30302f?style=flat&logo=Gmail&logoColor=white)](mailto:abdullahbinrafique945@gmail.com)